Competencies

 The individual snoring splint works by moving the lower jaw slightly forward.
 This is known as protrusion and helps to widen the throat.
 This prevents the tongue and soft palate from falling backwards during sleep and blocking the airways.
 This keeps the airflow unobstructed, which can lead to more peaceful sleep and a reduction in snoring.
 For optimum effect, the individual snoring splint should be held in position for at least ten seconds.

-To ensure the effectiveness of this snoring appliance, close collaboration with medical professionals such as ear, nose and throat specialists and orthodontists is crucial.
-They can carry out a thorough examination, determine the exact cause of the snoring and suggest the most suitable treatment based on this information.
-This may include a customized snoring splint or other methods such as a CPAP mask.
+To ensure the effectiveness of this anti-snoring mouthpiece, close collaboration with medical professionals such as ENT specialists and orthodontists is essential.
+They can conduct a thorough examination, determine the exact cause of the snoring, and recommend the most appropriate treatment based on this information.
+This may include a custom-made anti-snoring mouthpiece, as well as other methods such as a CPAP mask.

 However, the choice of treatment method should always take into account the patient's individual circumstances and needs.
 Individual advice and support is therefore essential for the success of the therapy.
 Such a tailored approach can significantly improve the quality of life and health of those affected.